-Students and others participating in educational programs at the University of Nebraska Medical Center must submit a completed UNMC Required Immunization form* to UNMC Student Health to document required vaccinations and/or immunity as described below.
-Students will be placed on hold and may not register for courses until they have met the immunization requirements**.
+Students and others participating in educational programs at the University of Nebraska Medical Center must submit a completed online UNMC Immunization Form (found on MyRecords) to UNMC Student Health to document required vaccinations and/or immunity as described below.
+Students will be placed on hold and may not register for courses until they have met the immunization requirements*.
 Students are responsible for late registration fees encountered due to late submission of immunization documentation.

 Individuals covered by this requirement include those in any of the following categories: